 I apologise if that sounds condescending, but I’m trying to use language a non-Guardian reader can understand.Filed Under: 3 Stars, Business Leopard, The Skinny

-Tagged with , Birthday Girls, Business Leopard, Eggy Bagel, Fern Brady, Gareth Richards, Guardian reader, Michael Brunstrӧm, Nish Kumar, Sh!t Hot Party Legends, Spencer Brown, The Hay Wain, The Skinny, three pigs, three stars.
+Tagged with , Birthday Girls, Business Leopard, Eggy Bagel, Fern Brady, Gareth Richards, Guardian reader, Michael Brunstrӧm, Nish Kumar, Sh!t Hot Party Legends, Spencer Jones, The Hay Wain, The Skinny, three pigs, three stars.